What Does a Roof Warranty Cover? Roof Warranties Explained

 - Damage caused by vandalism

-- Damage caused by animals (including animal feces) or insects
+- Damage caused by animals (including bird feces) or insects

 - Any other cause that is not a manufacturing defect